VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Free AI using Ollama in .NET MAUI Application.md

 With LLamaSharp, .NET MAUI developers can incorporate cutting-edge AI into their applications without relying on internet connectivity or incurring cloud costs.
 This approach is ideal for privacy-focused, offline, or internal-use apps.

 Start exploring the potential of offline AI today and take your .NET MAUI applications to the next level!

+The full code can be found on [GitHub](https://github.com/VladislavAntonyuk/AspireSamples/tree/main/MauiAspireOllama){target="_blank"}.